 General malware attacks can be posed as an email with a seemingly harmless link or attachment.
 When the user clicks on the link or attachment, a virus immediately infects their computer.
 The virus can the lock the user out of all of his or her files and drives on the computer, or infect the entire network.

-Understanding why cybersecurity is so important is just the first step.
+Understanding the importance of cybersecurity is just the first step.
 You must invest in proper cybersecurity and educate and train your employees so they understand their responsibilities as they relate to your cybersecurity program.

 Has your business every fallen victim to hackers, phishing scams, or ransomware?
 Let us know how you bounced back from cyberattacks and what new cybersecurity measures you put into place.